-Note: Home purchase and reversion activity should be included under the existing mortgage headings in this section of the RMAR.
+Note: Home purchase, reversion and regulated sale and rent back activity should be included under the existing mortgage headings in this section of the RMAR.

 Principle 3 of the Principles for Businesses requires firms to take reasonable care to organise and control their affairs responsibly and effectively, with adequate risk management systems.
 This includes making proper arrangements for individuals associated with a regulated activity carried on by a firm to achieve and maintain competence.